particle-iot/docs/src/content/faq/particle-tools/jtag.md

 ## Installing OpenOCD - Using Eclipse OpenOCD Installation

 If you've already set up [Particle Debugging with Eclipse](https://docs.particle.io/faq/particle-tools/eclipse-debug/) you can use the installation of OpenOCD included with that.
+The only difference is the path to the scripts and executable.

 ### Installing OpenOCD - Using Eclipse OpenOCD Installation - Mac